SNAP

 SNAP Student Provisions

-Who qualifies to apply for the temporary changes in SNAP benefits?
+Who qualifies to apply for the SNAP benefits?

 The Federal government has temporarily expanded SNAP benefit eligibility to college students who are attending at least half-time, who do not get most of their meals through a campus meal plan, and meet one of the following criteria to apply for these benefits: